iobroker-community-adapters/ioBroker.shelly/README.md

 ## Changelog

 ### 4.0.0 (05.08.2020)
 * (Stübi)     - Major Change!!
 If you use the CoAP protcoll only Shelly devices with Firmware 1.8.x or above supported!
 All devices with Firmeware below 1.8.x will not working with this release!
+* (@harrym67) - Changing device files
+harrym67

 ### 3.3.6 (26.07.2020)
 * (Stübi) - Bugfixing temperature for Shelly Dimmer (Issue #201)